Drakainagi/NetworkingAssignment3/README.txt

 ***********************************************************************************************************************************************************************

 ## Additional Notes
+- **Building Project:**
+  Edit the #if close to the top of the respective .cpp files to determine which file to build to generate the repective .exe file.
 - **Unknown Commands:**
   If you enter a command that is not recognized (anything other than `/q`, `/l`, or `/d`), the client will display a message indicating that the command is unknown along with a reminder of the supported commands.
 - **Command Input:**